Vision Statement

 Intent of the teaching and learning of Computing

-We teach computing so that our children can analytically solve computational problems, communicate in a digitally literate world and become competent and confident users of information technology.
-The children in our school can access and communicate in a safe and competent manner using digital technology.
+We teach computing so that our children can confidently use technology and analytically solve computational problems and communicate in a digitally literate world.
+They are taught these things whilst being continually reminded about the responsible use of technology, particularly when online, as well as being provided with the skills and knowledge to know what to do if they see or experience something inappropriate or that worries them.
 We want to start to prepare our pupils, for a world where IT literacy, is increasingly essential in work and life more generally.

 Implementation of the teaching and learning of Computing